jetfir3/IDM-reset/README.md

 Forked from [/Jackpison/IDM-reset/](https://github.com/Jackpison/IDM-reset/).
 * Swapped out subinacl for SetACL
-* Check for Admin permissions before running
+* Checks for Admin permissions before running
 * Runs commands based on 32/64-bit OS

 If running 32-bit Windows, SetACL is not required and skipped... along with all Wow6432Node reg key commands.